 Li Wei’s work is anything but cautious or wary.
 In fact, it can be described as peculiar or quirky, depending on your perception of life.
-Characterized by bodies that are often positioned in near impossible angles such as buried in windscreens and toppling off skyscrapers, Li Wei’s bizarre works are distinctive.
+Characterized by bodies that are often positioned in near-impossible angles, such as buried in windscreens and toppling off skyscrapers, Li Wei’s bizarre works are distinctive.

 Why Li chose performance & photography over painting

 While at the East Village, Li came to observe that the monotonous rhetoric of painting is not what he aspired for his future and decided to give up on the medium completely.
-The performance elements that were common in the east village at that time are what led to his career as a performance artist, which was later followed up by photography.
+The performance elements common in the east village at that time led to his career as a performance artist, which was later followed up by photography.
 Today, Wei uses photography to express himself, but he also utilizes other mediums such as statues and videos.